remove-bg/react-coding-challenge/README.md

 ## 🚀 Getting started

+- Run all the Setup steps
-- All required API endpoints and credentials can be found in `src/config.ts`
+- All required API endpoints and credentials can be found in `src/config.ts`.
 - You may use any libraries you want, but please don't use any already existing spotify client libraries.
 - Feel free to reorganize the project structure as you see fit.